neuralconfig/ruckus-ztp/README.md

 - `config switch <ip> <username> <password>` - Add a switch to the inventory
 - `ztp enable` - Enable the ZTP process
 - `ztp disable` - Disable the ZTP process
+- `ztp discover <ip>` - Run a one-time network discovery on a specific switch
+- `vlan add <id> <name> <type>` - Add a VLAN (types: management, wireless, other)
+- `vlan load <file_path>` - Load VLANs from a CSV file
+- `vlan set-management <id>` - Set the management VLAN ID
 - `show switches` - Show configured switches
 - `show aps` - Show discovered APs
+- `show vlans` - Show configured VLANs
 - `show ztp` - Show ZTP status
 - `chat` - Enter chat interface with AI agent

+### Zero Touch Provisioning Process

+The ZTP process works as follows:

+1. Add a seed switch to the inventory using `config switch <ip> <username> <password>`
+2. Configure VLANs using `vlan add` or `vlan load`
+3. Enable the ZTP process with `ztp enable`
+4. The agent will automatically:
+   - Discover neighboring devices using LLDP and L2 trace
+   - Apply the base configuration (which creates VLANs with spanning tree and other initial config)
+   - Configure trunk ports between switches with appropriate VLAN tagging
+   - Configure AP ports with correct wireless VLAN tagging
+   - Assign management IPs from the configured IP pool
+   - Mark devices as configured once complete

+The process runs continuously in the background, periodically checking for new devices and ensuring proper configuration.

 ## Testing